agenosov/sdn_sandbox/ryu_indepth_part1.md

     1. All methods of the application instance *decorated by either set_ev_cls or set_ev_handler* are registered as *handlers of events*.
     2. The *detection of such handlers* is performed by calling *ryu.controller.handler.register_instance*.
     3. Registration of detected handler is the responsibility of RyuApp (*ryu.base.app_manager.RyuApp.register_handler*).

+* Application manager reports *which events each application provides and for which applications* and also *which events each application consumes*:

+** the _RyuApp.observers_ dictionary provides a *mapping from an event class to a list of applications interested to consume an event*
+** the *RyuApp.event_handlers* dictionary provides a *mapping from an event class to a list of handlers inside a concrete application*

 * Finally on this stage the another mapping is created: from app name to corresponding **class instance**